-2019 Guide to Google Algorithms
+Google Algorithms Explained

-Google Updates Impact SEO
+Google Updates Impact Search Engine Optimization!!!

+If you want a guide to Google Algorithms explained, you are in the right place.
 If you are a digital marketer, you probably know that Google makes subtle changes to its algorithms very frequently.
 As a matter of fact, Google’s algorithm changes can be seen on a daily basis.
 Although algorithm changes occur all the time, most of the changes are not obvious to users and don’t always affect search engine optimization or ranking.

 This past April, an indexing bug effected Google Search Console.
 Alterations to indexing were reported, and it was established that a large number of sites had been dropped from the Google index.
 Many websites lost their rankings for keywords and search terms they would have ranked for previously.